 7. Raise Larger Livestock

 Larger livestock requires more, but they can also bring a higher price when sold.
-So if you have plenty of land with your homestead, use it to raise grass fed beef (or other livestock).
+If you have plenty of land with your homestead, use it to raise grass-fed beef (or other livestock).
 You could sell the cow at auction, sell the babies of the cow at auction, or sell the cow for beef.

 Since you have the land, hopefully, you can raise it on pasture, and it won’t cost you an arm and a leg to feed either.
-This means more product for you.
+This means more products for you.

 8. Become an Entrepreneur (Multiple Income Streams)

 This is the option I think most modern-day homesteaders choose.
 The reason is that most homesteaders use a variety of the methods listed above.
 They create multiple income streams so if one goes away they and their animals aren’t starving.